saumyap24/aws-solutions-architect-associate-notes/Storage/storage.md

     <img src="../images/S3/mfa-delete-log.jpg" width="50%" height= "30%" />

-- Only the bucket owner logged in as <u><b> Root User</b></u> can <b> DELETE</b> objects from bucket
+- Only the bucket owner logged in as <ins><b> Root User</b></ins> can <b> DELETE</b> objects from bucket

 ---
 ## AWS Snow Family
 ---

-- AWS Snow Family are <u> Storage and compute devices used to physically move data in or out the cloud </u> when moving data over the internet or private connection it to slow, difficult or costly
+- AWS Snow Family are <ins> Storage and compute devices used to physically move data in or out the cloud </ins> when moving data over the internet or private connection it to slow, difficult or costly

  ![Snow family](../images/S3/snow_family.png)